NiklasRosenstein/nocrux/README.md

+# nocrux

-nocrux is a painless per-user daemon manager that is easily configured with a Python 3 script in the users home directory.
-It supports many of the common settings to start daemon processes such as redirecting stdout/stderr, pidfiles (required), additional arguments, process current working directory and more.
+*nocrux* is a painless per-user daemon manager that is easily configured with a Python 3 script in the users home directory.
+It supports many of the common settings to start daemon processes such as redirecting stdout/stderr, pidfiles (required), additional arguments, current working directory and more.

-__EXAMPLE CONFIGURATION__
+## Installation

+The *nocrux* daemon manager is available via Pip.
+Python 3 is required.
+It has been tested on Ubuntu 15.05 and macOS Sierra.

+    $ pip3 install nocrux

+> **Note**: Installing from the Git repository requires Pandoc.

+## Configuration

-The configuration file for nocrux must be in `~/nocrux_config.py`.
+The configuration file for *nocrux* is `~/nocrux_config.py`.
+Below is a sample configuration that highlights the available options and their default values.

 ```python
 root_dir = expanduser('~/.nocrux')  # default